LinuxDroidMaster/Termux-Desktops/Documentation/HardwareAcceleration.md

 # In proot-distro (Debian): sudo apt install glmark2
 ```
 > [!IMPORTANT]
-> All this tests were done in a proot distro environment with Debian and a XFCE4 desktop.
+> The following tests were done in a proot distro environment with Debian and a XFCE4 desktop.

 <table>
   <thead>